 “No need for bringing up my past.
 But, you don’t even know the half.
 Nah, you don’t even know the half.
 Hard times don’t last.
 I was down to my last end.
 Stayed down ’til I cashed in.
 Just like I imagined when I was riding around in that Magnum.”

 His occupation is no ordinary one.
+What is Starlito fighting?
 He’s a Tennessee Volunteer “against one of the mightiest military powers of the day”—his passions.
-What is Starlito fighting for?

 James 4:1 asks us,

 “What causes quarrels and what causes fights among you?
 Is it not this, that your passions are at war within you?”
 (James 4:1, ESV)

 This inquiry is no ordinary one.
 It’s a choice.

 Inside, our passions (emotions) are fighting one another.
 And passion is suffering.

 Ego is defined as “edging God out.”